 Time off for Ante Natal Care

-On 1st October 2014, changes to the law on time off for antenatal appointments came into force.
-The changes mean that from this date all employees (from day one of their employment) and agency workers (after 12 weeks in the same role) have the right to take time off to accompany a pregnant person with whom they are having a child at up to two antenatal appointments.
+All employees (from day one of their employment) and agency workers (after 12 weeks in the same role) have the right to take time off to accompany a pregnant person with whom they are having a child at up to two antenatal appointments.
 This time off will be unpaid.

 The following employees have the right to take time off to accompany a pregnant person with whom they are having a child at up to two antenatal appointments: